 25. What is the best way to increase alveolar ventilation?

-26. What is known as the amount of common circuit tubing between the patient and the wye adapter in the ventilator circuit?
+26. What is known as the amount of circuit tubing between the patient and the wye adapter in the ventilator circuit?

-Mechanical deadspace.
+Mechanical deadspace

 27. What are the two types of compliance that can be monitored in order to monitor airway pressures to detect changes in lung compliance and airway resistance?

-Dynamic compliance and Static compliance
+Dynamic and static compliance

 28. What is the formula for finding dynamic compliance?

-Exhaled Volume/ PIP – PEEP
+Exhaled volume / PIP – PEEP

 29. What is the formula for finding static compliance?

-Exhaled Volume/ Plateau – PEEP
+Exhaled volume / Plateau – PEEP

 60 to 100 mL/cm H2O